-- Bachelor's degree in electrical engineering or equivalent.
-The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university. - 30 ECTS credits in mathematics/applied mathematics, including courses in linear algebra and probability theory - A course in basic programming - A course in signals and systems - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
+- Bachelor's degree.
+The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university. - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.
-(Exemption from Swedish)
+(Exemption from Swedish) - Applicants are required to submit the following in English: - 1. a resumé - 2. an annotated portfolio - 3. an essay according to specifications